 If you have diabetes then don’t take your limbs for granted.
 Amputation prevention is about taking early and aggressive steps to heal and preserve your lower legs, feet, and toes.
 The program commences with vascular screening to assess your risk and diagnose PAD in its earliest stage.

 At MINT, Dr. Goke Akiinwande is a specialist in opening arteries and veins and proud to operate a dedicated amputation prevention center.
-To schedule a FREE vascular screening call one of our offices in Creve Coeur, Farmington, or St. Louis, Missouri, or use online booking today.
+To schedule a FREE vascular screening call one of our 5 offices, including the latest addition in Chicago, IL or use online booking today.